mattgriffindev/hi-lo/README.md

 The [W3C Markup Validator](https://validator.w3.org/ "W3C Markup Validator") was used to to validate the site's HTML.

+The initial check reported 3 warnings and 4 errors:
+ - 4 errors were resolved by deleting the 'aria-labelledby' attrtibute
+  - 2 warnings were resolved by deleting the 'type' attribute from JavaScript resources
+   - 1 warning was resolved by adding the 'lang' attribute to the HTML tag

 A copy of the original report can be accessed [here](assets/tests/html-check-v1.pdf "W3C Markup Validator report").

 A copy of the final report can be accessed [here](assets/tests/html-check-v2.pdf "W3C Markup Validator report").